 - Red Chilli – to bring the heat!
 However, if you don’t want it to be spicy, you can omit the red chilli, but then it will be a slightly different version of tempeh kecap.
 Alternatively, use a teaspoon of red chilli flakes.

 - What is kecap manis?
 Kecap manis is sweet soy sauce.
 It’s thick, gloopy and sugary.
-It’s not particularly healthy, but it is an OG Indonesian ingredient and it wouldn’t be the same without it.
+It is an OG Indonesian ingredient and it wouldn’t be the same without it.
 Find out alternatives or make your own kecap manis!

 - Soy sauce – to bring the umami flavour needed to balance out the sweetness of the kecap manis.
 You can swap like for like with tamari if you’d prefer.